bouncycrab/bouncycrab.github.io/aboutme/stackex.md

 Here is a list of some questions from [Math StackExchange](https://math.stackexchange.com){:target="_blank"}.
 They are either here because the technique used was elegant or the result itself was elegant.
+Thanks Shao Qian and Advay for most of these questions.

 <!-- ### galois-theory